Atlas-Chat: Adapting Large Language Models for Low-Resource Moroccan Arabic Dialect: Training Details

 In this section, we outline the training details and present the experimental analysis of various fine-tuning strategies and base model choices that informed our final settings.

 \textbf{Base model selection}.
-Selecting a pre-trained model that meets the specific requirements of the target task is crucial for effective fine-tuning.
-Initially, we considered two Arabic models: Jais and AceGPT.
-Later, we included Gemma 2 based on positive feedback from the Arabic LLM development community, as it can serve as a strong starting point for Arabic fine-tuning tasks.
-We also compared the performance differences between fine-tuning on an instruction-tuned chat model and a base model.
-Our experimental results indicate that \textit{continual fine-tuning} of instruction-tuned Gemma 2 models (Gemma-2-2B-It\footnote{\url{https://hf.co/google/gemma-2-2b-it}} and Gemma-2-9B-It\footnote{\url{https://hf.co/google/gemma-2-9b-it}}) yields significantly higher scores than other settings on our dataset.
+Initially, we considered the two Arabic models: Jais and AceGPT (as ALLaM is not open-weights).
+Later, we included Gemma 2 based on positive feedback from Arabic LLM community, as it can serve as a strong starting point for Arabic fine-tuning tasks.
+We also compared the performance differences between fine-tuning on an instruction-tuned model and a base model.
+Our results indicate that \textit{continual fine-tuning} of instruction-tuned Gemma 2 models (Gemma-2-2B-It, 9B-It\footnote{\url{https://hf.co/google/gemma-2-9b-it}}, and 27B-It) yields significantly higher scores than other settings on our dataset.

 \textbf{Training framework}.
 We also investigated the performance differences between full fine-tuning and parameter-efficient approaches \citep{han2024parameter}.
 Results indicate that the latter, with Low-Rank Adaptation (LoRA) \citep{hu2021lora}, proved to be more effective, whereas full fine-tuning resulted in catastrophic forgetting \citep{french1999catastrophic}.
 This is supported by the recent work of \citet{biderman2024lora}, that shows LoRA exhibits a desirable form of regularization: it better maintains the base model's performance on tasks outside the target domain, and it also helps maintain more diverse generations.